silentesc/torrent-cleaner/README.md

 - HandleForgotten (handle torrents that are not present in the media dir):
   - All features from above, plus:
     - Minimum seeding days (action only taken if torrent was **actively seeding** for x days)
   - Supported actions:
     - test (Log, Discord Notification)
     - stop (Stop torrent, Log, Discord Notification)
     - delete (Delete torrent (and files if possible), Log, Discord Notification)
 - HandleNotWorking (handle torrents that have no working trackers)
   - All features from above, plus:
     - If there is a working tracker, the striking process is reset
   - Supported actions:
     - test (Log, Discord Notification)
     - stop (Stop torrent, Log, Discord Notification)
     - delete (Delete torrent (and files if possible), Log, Discord Notification)
-- HandleOrphaned (handle files/folders that are not used by any torrent)
+- HandleOrphaned (handle files/folders that are not used by any torrent, no matter if they are also in the media folder)
   - All features from above
   - Supported actions:
       - test (Log, Discord Notification)